shaynemeyer/twitter-clone-web-components/readme.md

 # Twitter Clone

-A Twitter clone writte with pure JavaScript and using Lit to deliver web components
+A Twitter clone written with pure JavaScript and using Lit to deliver web components

 ## Resources